 The Latin genitive of the constellation name is "Normae" (pronounced ˈnɔːrmiː) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Normae (the brightest star of Norma based on the Bayer catalog); or 23 Normae (the 23th star in the constellation of Norma based on the Flamsteed catalog).

-Sky chart of Norma from your location
+Sky Chart of Norma Constellation

 Here we provide a simplified sky chart of the Norma constellation.
 Alternatively it is possible to locate Norma in the night sky using our Online Interactive Planetarium.

-Visibility of Norma from your location
+Visibility of Norma Constellation

 Norma is currently not visible from Greenwich, United Kingdom [change]